FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 * Under the `OAuth` tab, configure the “Authorized redirect URL” to where you want FusionAuth to send your users *after* they have completed login.
 In this case, enter `http://localhost:3000/oauth-callback`
 * Under the same `OAuth` tab, configure the “Logout URL” to where FusionAuth sends the user after they (surprise!) log out.
 Enter in `http://localhost:3000/logout`.

-Click the blue Save button in the top-right to finish the configuration.
+Click the blue save button in the top-right to finish the configuration.

 This is what your configuration might look like:

-{% include _image.liquid src="/assets/img/blogs/path/to/png/here" alt="Setting up the FusionAuth React configuration." class="img-fluid" figure=false %}
+picture here

 Congratulations!
 You now have a FusionAuth app to use with your React app.

-## Create a User and Link them to Your FusionAuth app
+## Create a User and Link them to Your FusionAuth App

 For the next step, we will link a user to your brand-new FusionAuth app, ReactAuth, via the dashboard.
 This is where another useful feature of FusionAuth comes into play, as a 'user data store', aka a centralized location where you can manage all the users of your app in a friendly UI environment.
 Of course, you can register users from your app if you want to build that functionality in later on, but that is beyond this tutorial's scope.